aaronpenne/somafm_charts/README.md

 The chart data is reshaped so each record contains the following fields:
 `week`, `rank`, `artist`, `media`, `media_type`, `score_type`, `score`, `station`, `url`

 To get the full "Top 30" dataset the code has to run through roughly 10 years of weekly pages for each of the 35 channels.
-It takes a couple hours on my machine to finish.
+Multithreading helps speed things up, but it takes ~15 minutes on my machine.

 Dependencies
 ------------